jdcloudcom/en/documentation/Developer-Tools/CodeDeploy/Operation-Guide/Deployment-Type.md

 **Blue and Green Deployment**

-Blue and green deployment is an on-line deployment method insuring that the system service is not interrupted.
+The blue and green deployment refers to the deployment method that the blue group and the green group alternatively replace the version and only one group carries the traffic.
 Specifically:

 1) Before launch, either the blue group or the green group (such as the blue group) will provide service externally via the Load Balancer by virtual of taking over traffic.